 Your gums need at least 2mm of tooth surface area to bond with in order to prevent trapped foods and other potential problems.
 If part of a tooth is missing or if the decay is too deep, crown lengthening is used to recreate the required amount of exposed tooth so that restorative dental procedures will not weaken or fall off.

-performed in less than one hour.
-Specialized surgical instruments will be used to recontour both the gum tissue and the underlying bone around the tooth for which your crown has been planned.
-Only the tissue that is in the immediate area surrounding the tooth will be treated, and there is no risk to the neighboring teeth.
+Crown lengthening is a very common surgical procedure, usually performed in less than one hour.
+Specialized surgical instruments are used to re-contour both the gum tissue and the underlying bone around the tooth for which your crown has been planned.
+Only the tissue that is in the immediate area surrounding the tooth will be treated, and there is no risk of damage to the neighboring teeth.

-The procedure: Crown lengthening is performed by your periodontist under a local anesthetic.
-This can be combined with sedation for those patients who desire it.
+Crown lengthening is performed by your periodontist under a local anesthetic.
+This can be combined with sedation for patients who desire it.
 The selected area of the gums is reduced and contoured through the removal of small amounts of tissue.
 The goal is to lengthen the appropriate teeth and create greater symmetry at the gum line.

-Post operative care: For most patients, crown lengthening does not require any additional post-operative care and any slight pain can be easily managed with ibuprofen.
+For most patients, crown lengthening does not require any additional post-operative care, and any slight pain can be easily managed with ibuprofen.
 While crown lengthening patients can return to work and begin eating soft foods the day after surgery, full recovery of the gum tissue generally takes one or two weeks.

 You will need 4 to 6 weeks after the procedure, and to get the okay from your periodontist, before you get your permanent restoration done.
 This is a simple procedure that goes a long way in ensuring a healthy, long lasting crown restoration.